Strange21/GPIO_Control_Via_Webpage/README.md

 Python flask module is used to create the HTML page to control the GPIO pins of raspberry pi.
 Now we need the authentication page to make sure only allowed user can access the raspberry pi GPIO.

+gpio_ctrl.py implements the python flask module with sqlalchemy to register and authenticate and control the gpio pins of raspberry pi.